1

 Meeting on the lawns opposite Forts Cafe, 8 Cliff Terrace, CT9 1RU

 There are various definitions for the act of making a perambulation.
-While the more common use now is that of a stroll, and as such lent its meaning to a child’s pram (originally known as a perambulator), it stems from the act of marking and remembering the boundary of an area of land, such as a manor or parish.
+While the more common use now is that of a stroll, and as such lent its meaning to a child’s pram (orig. perambulator), it stems from the act of marking and remembering the boundary of an area of land, such as a manor or parish.
 In this way a perambulation is synonymous with the act of ‘beating the bounds’.

 Strolling on the promenade.
 Lee's Promenade and Bandstand, Folkestone (detail). c1890.
 Photochrom print. https://www.loc.gov/item/2002696748/.

-Before modern, drawn surveys, a perambulation would note landmarks (natural or man made) which were encountered on the route, recorded in writing or committed to the collective memory, in order that future perambulations would be able to follow the route more closely, further reinforcing the boundary.
+Before modern, drawn surveys, a perambulation would note landmarks (natural or man made) which were encountered on the route, recorded in writing or committed to the collective memory, often in very performative fashion.
+This was to ensure that the boundary be maintained and to guard against infringement.
+As such a perambulation was not only an act of defining a particular area, but also an act of observation.
+Later perambulations (e.g. around enclosed land) continued the story of performance and also power.

 Boundaries shift

 Different civic organisations, cartographers and individuals have their own ideas about the boundaries of any given area.
-The current boundary of the Thanet District Council wards of Cliftonville East and Cliftonville West, used as a guide for this walk, are subject to minor changes currently being consulted on by the boundary commission.
+The current boundary of the wards of Cliftonville East and Cliftonville West are subject to minor changes currently being consulted on by the boundary commission.
 If the proposed changes are enacted additional streets will be brought into Cliftonville West from Margate Central & Dane Valley.
 Whatever the outcome, any change is due to take effect for elections in 2027.

 An Accurate Map of the County of Kent Divided into its Lathes and Subdivided into Hundreds.
 1775-1795.
 Emanuel Bowen.
 National Library of Spain (CC BY-NC-SA).

 Meanwhile individual and commercial notions of the boundary change, responding to public perception, fashion and media.
-10 years ago when Cliftonville was considered by many to have less positive connotations, estate agents would extend the boundary of the old town and enlarge the notion of Palm Bay (not a ward, but the area in the east of Cliftonville East).
-Today that story plays rather differently.
+10 years ago when Cliftonville was considered by many to have less positive connotations, estate agents would extend the boundary of the old town and enlarge the notion of Palm Bay.
+This is not a ward, but the area in the east of Cliftonville East - considered part of Cliftonville when developed, but seen as distinct by many more recently.

 The perambulation group

-We will be led by a temporarily installed Cliftonville Beadle, all are welcome to join, including children.
-We can make this as chaotic as we like …
+We will be guided by a temporarily installed Cliftonville Beadle and we can make this as chaotic as we like …

 A beadle, carrying his staff: behind him two churchwardens lead a procession of orphans of the parish, the boys carrying wands to beat the bounds.
 Coloured aquatint by W. H. Pyne, 1805.
 Wellcome Collection.
 Source: Wellcome Collection.